mplspunk/awesome-privacy-engineering/README.md

 * [Compute Private Statistics with PipelineDP](https://codelabs.developers.google.com/codelabs/compute-private-statistics-with-pipelinedp#0) - This Google Developer Codelab walks through how to produce private statistics with differentially private aggregations using the PipelineDP Python framework.
 * [Practical Differential Privacy w/ Apache Beam](https://dev.to/bamnet/practical-differential-privacy-w-apache-beam-4bki) - Blog post showing how to use Privacy on Beam from Google's differential privacy library.
 * [Computing Private Statistics with Privacy on Beam](https://codelabs.developers.google.com/codelabs/privacy-on-beam#0) - This Google Developer Codelab walks through the use of Privacy on Beam to perform differentially private analysis in Go.
+* [Tumult Analytics](https://www.tmlt.dev/) - Tumult Analytics is a Python library for computing aggregate queries on tabular data using differential privacy.
 * [FLUTE](https://github.com/microsoft/msrflute) - Created by Microsoft Research, Federated Learning Utilities and Tools for Experimentation (FLUTE) is a framework for running large-scale offline federated learning simulations.
 * TensorFlow
     * [TensorFlow Privacy](https://github.com/tensorflow/privacy) - Python library that includes implementations of TensorFlow optimizers for training machine learning models with differential privacy.